JAORMX/lab-compliance-operator/workshop/content/exercises/03-creating-your-first-scan.md

 ```

 Some failing checks must be remediated manually, while some can be
-remediated automaticaly.
+remediated automatically.
 Those that can be remediated automatically have
 a corresponding `ComplianceRemediation` object created.
 The next chapter
 deals with remediations in detail.

-While the `ComplianceCheckResult` objects provide a useful abstraction
+While the `ComplianceCheckResult` objects provide a useful abstraction and
-and allow you to browse the results quickly, some organizations or auditors
+allow you to browse the results quickly, some organizations or auditors might
-might require to view the raw test results.
-OpenSCAP provides them in a
+require the gory details.
+OpenSCAP provides raw results in a format called ARF
-format called ARF (Asset Reporting Format) that's often used to import the
+(Asset Reporting Format), that's often used to import the results into other
-results into other third-party tools.
-The ARF results are uploaded from the
+third-party tools.
+The ARF results are uploaded from the pods that actually
-pods that actually perform the scans to a `PersistentVolume` and rotated as
+perform the scans to a `PersistentVolume` and rotated according to the
-set by the `rawResultStorage` parameter of the `ScanSetting` object.
-To see
+`rawResultStorage.rotation` parameter of the `ScanSetting` object.
+To see what
-what `PersistentVolumeClaims` store the results, inspect the scan statuses:
+`PersistentVolumeClaims` store the results, inspect the scan statuses:
 ```
 $ oc get compliancescans -o jsonpath='{.items[*].status.resultsStorage}' | jq
 {